GOOD VS. EVIL

 Age: born in the story and grows to 16 by the end

-Audiences love the supernatural; the strange and unusual things that take them out of their world and into another for awhile.
-Throw in the chance that it all might be real, and you've created a loyal fan base.
+Audiences love a story that takes them out of their world and into another for awhile.
 My entire life I have heard the tales from my great-grandmother: how her family desperately tried to get to America and how the threat of werewolves was a real thing.
 So I took those stories, wanting the world to see how hard it really was to get to America, wanting the world to see that the tales of the supernatural were very real and still haunt families.
-I wanted the world to see that there is an underlying truth to every myth.
-My novel, Bound by the Blood, is solidly grounded in historical fact with elements of lycanthropic mythology and the supernatural within the narrative, creating the premise for a hit movie or TV miniseries.
-This book weaves mythology into real life experiences: loveless marriages, motherhood, the perilous journey to Ellis Island, the Spanish Flu, death, murder, Prohibition, and the beginnings of the mafia.
-I would like to see a movie or a TV miniseries like this, one that spends more time on the smells, the sounds, the pain of each of these experiences as the characters experienced them.
-I also believe this story shows how the female characters are strong and resilient, and how they don't need to be a man in order to succeed in a man's world.
+My novel is solidly grounded in historical fact with elements of lycanthropic mythology within the narrative, creating the premise for a hit movie or TV miniseries.
+Examining a young mother's strength and resiliency through a loveless marriage, the perilous journey to Ellis Island, the Spanish Flu, death, murder, Prohibition, and the beginnings of the mafia, I would like to see a movie or a TV miniseries like this.
+One that spends more time on the smells, the sounds, the pain of each of these experiences as the characters experienced them.
+I also believe this story shows how the female characters are strong, and how they don't need to be a man in order to succeed in a man's world.

 THRILLER, MATURE AUDIENCE, DRAMA